Burns Night Edinburgh,

 Burns Night is held on 25th January each year in honour of the celebrated Scottish poet Robert Burns.
 Many Scots mark the occasion with a dinner known as a Burns Supper, at which guests eat a traditional Scottish meal of haggis neeps and tatties, drink Scotch whisky and recite Burns’ poetry.
 Burns Suppers range from organised formal dinners with a Toast Master and Piper to small celebrations hosted at home.

 Burns Night Suppers, Ceilidhs and Events

-In Edinburgh, there are many Burns Night celebrations to join.
+In Edinburgh, there are many organised Burns Night celebrations to join.
 They range from special Burns Night meals to full Burns Suppers with entertainment.
-There are also family shows and other events to enjoy.
-Here’s what’s planned for 2017:
+There are also plenty of family shows and other events to enjoy.
+Here’s what’s planned for 2018: